 Without knowing the word to describe it, I suspect a form of American vergangenheitsbewältigung has been at the heart of every bow stroke, percussion tap and field recording I’ve made in the United States and Mexico borderlands over the past 10 years.

-At the time I began this project in 2005/06, hundreds of migrants were dying every year along the southern United States and northern Mexico border.
+At the time I began my border work in 2005/06, hundreds of migrants were dying every year along the southern United States and northern Mexico border.

 Local laws were being enacted making skin color a criteria for investigating potential criminal behavior.